Bit of String

 would she like to see?

-It's three inches long,
+It's yea inches long,

-and comes with a song
+and it's hers for a song